 Answer: The students are judged in two different ways.
 1) Individually.
 Each participant will be judged according to their own performance based upon the number of years of study/age, etc. Each will receive a I, II or III depending upon their performance.
 The rating of I will receive a medal, II will receive a ribbon.
 2) They will also be judged against others in their category.
 There will be 1st, 2nd and 3rd place winners in each category which will receive trophies.

 Question: What is the judging criteria?

-Answer: Participants will be judged based on correct notes, rhythm, fingering, proper technique, interpretation and memorization.
+Answer: Participants will be judged based on correct notes, rhythm, fingering, pitch, proper technique, interpretation and memorization.